spheten/soane/readme.md

 Setup
 -----

-Soane only requires two basic environment variables for configuration:
+Soane only requires two environment variables for configuration:

 ```bash
 # The path to your notes directory.
 Tildes and variables welcome.